 Litelok X3 vs Hiplok D1000: Which one wins?

-The Hiplok D1000 and the Litelok X3 are undoubtedly the two most secure bike locks you can buy at the moment.
-And (as you probably already know), this is down to their extreme angle grinder resistance.
+The Hiplok D1000 and Litelok X3 are probably the two most secure bike locks you can buy at the moment.
+And this is down to their extreme angle grinder resistance.

 That’s what we’re going to find out today…

 The Litelok X3 gives you the most locking options.
-The Hiplok D1000 is the easiest to carry around.
+The Hiplok D1000 has the most carrying options.
 Security is almost equal!

 Summary